sveri/closp/README.md

 * Updating closp-crud to 0.1.4
 * Updating cljs to "1.7.170"
 * Updating figwheel to "0.5.0-2"
+* Updating cljs-uuid to [com.lucasbradstreet/cljs-uuid-utils "1.0.2"]
+* Updating datascript to [datascript "0.13.3"]
 * still working on cc - alpha status

 ### 0.1.24